TuringLang/TuringCallbacks.jl/docs/src/index.md

 ```
 Now we're ready to actually write some Julia code.

-The following snippet demonstrates the usage of `TBCallback` on a simple model.
+The following snippet demonstrates the usage of `TensorBoardCallback` on a simple model.
 This will write a set of statistics at each iteration to an event-file compatible with Tensorboard:

 ```julia